Read or buy our book, Build: Elements of an Effective Software Organization →

 Before jumping into coding a complex feature, it’s beneficial to discuss the high-level approach first.
 Usually, this is done when planning the feature.

-It's not nice for anyone if a PR ends up in a complete rewrite because the approach wasn't discussed beforehand.
-Rewrites of pull requests do happen every once in a while, but it's a sign that you might want to talk more before the implementation.
+It’s not nice for anyone if a PR ends up in a complete rewrite because the approach wasn’t discussed beforehand.
+Rewrites of pull requests do happen every once in a while, but it’s a sign that you might want to talk more before you get your hands dirty in implementation.

 Sometimes a proof-of-concept implementation is needed to ignite the discussion.
-An effective way to get started is to open a draft PR of the approach and make the architecture decision based on the gained information.
+An effective way to get started is to open a draft PR of the approach and make the architecture decision based on the information you gain from that discussion.

 4. Optimize for the team